PostHog/posthog.com/contents/newsletter/b2b-startup-marketing-strategy.md

 - [Lottie](/community/profiles/227) – our awesome graphic designer.
 PostHog is her first proper job.
 - [Joe](/community/profiles/59) – former journalist and, to be fair, has actual marketing experience at previous startups.
 Way too much experience, probably.

 So, yeah.
-Here’s what we’ve learned about marketing for startups, specifically (but not exclusively) for a B2B devtool startup.
+Here’s what we’ve learned about marketing for startups, specifically for a B2B startup for developers.
 Let us know where we’re wrong!

 > This post was first published in our Substack newsletter, [Product for Engineers](https://newsletter.posthog.com/).
 It's all about helping engineers and founders build better products by learning product skills.
 We send it (roughly) every two weeks.
 [Subscribe here](https://newsletter.posthog.com/subscribe).